Republic of Ireland women's national football team: History

 In April 2017, the squad demanded better treatment from the FAI and threatened to boycott a home match against Slovakia.
 They wanted a higher match fee, and broken time payment for amateurs missing work.
 They claimed that they had to share with underage teams the tracksuits they wore travelling to and from away matches, and change out of them in airport toilets.
 The boycott threat was lifted when agreement on improvements was reached.

 In November 2021 the team recorded their biggest ever win: 11–0 against Georgia in the qualifiers for 2023 World Cup.
-After beating Finland 1–0 later in the qualifying campaign, Ireland reached a historic milestone as the team qualified to the playoffs for the first time in its history.
+The team secured a crucial victory in their World Cup qualifying campaign, defeating Finland 1-0 in a Group A match.
+The decisive goal was scored in the second half by substitute Lily Agg, allowing the Irish team to claim second place in the group with one game remaining.

 This achievement was soon surpassed when Ireland won the play-off final 1–0 over Scotland in Glasgow on 11 October 2022 to qualify for the final tournament.

 A crucial first-half penalty save from Courtney Brosnan kept Ireland alive before Donegal native Amber Barrett scored the decisive goal, days after news of an explosion that killed several people in her county.
 She dedicated the goal to the victims and the community.
 While celebrating in the Hampden changing rooms, several players sang Celtic Symphony praising the Irish Republican Army, for which manager Vera Pauw and players Áine O'Gorman and Chloe Mustaki apologised; the chanting was condemned by politicians from Northern Ireland.
 The FAI was fined €20,000 for the chanting.